imitusov/machine-learning-playground/README.md

 # machine-learning-playground
-Check basic approaches on MINST and other sets
+Check basic approaches on MNIST and other sets